roboto-ai/cookiecutter-roboto-actions/{{cookiecutter.__project_slug}}/DEVELOPING.md

 ### Overview

-A Roboto Action can be thought of as a function.
+A Roboto Action can be compared to a function.
 Like functions, actions can define required or optional arguments.
 Actions refer to these arguments as **parameters**.
 Parameters can be set when the action is invoked, either manually or by a Roboto Trigger.

 ### Defining Parameters

 Parameters are defined in the `parameters` array within `action.json`.
 Each parameter follows the [ActionParameter](https://docs.roboto.ai/reference/python-sdk/roboto/domain/actions/action_record/index.html#roboto.domain.actions.action_record.ActionParameter) model schema.

 Properties:
-- `name`: Unique identifier for the parameter
+- `name`: Identifier for the parameter.
+Use this at runtime to lookup the parameter value.
 - `description`: Human-readable description of the parameter's purpose
 - `required`: Whether the parameter must be provided (defaults to `false`)
 - `default`: Default value if not provided (only for optional parameters)